What Endometriosis Treatment Options Are There? Managing Endometriosis: The Options Post-Diagnosis

 I was told repeatedly that “I just had a bad period”, “I had a low pain threshold” and “it was just something I would have to endure as a woman”. – Abbie (@cheerfullylive)

-With limited research and understanding about the condition, it is difficult for both doctors and endo warriors to get a handle on managing endometriosis symptoms.
+With limited research and understanding of the condition, it is difficult for both doctors and endo warriors to get a handle on managing endometriosis symptoms.

 Sadly, there is currently no cure for endometriosis, however, there are different treatments available to manage the severity of symptoms and help to improve your quality of life.
 In this blog, we have put together our top tips for managing endometriosis symptoms, and how to relieve the pain.